ronleyzer/ML/README.md

 ```

 ## Installation
-I used Python 3.9.1 version to create this project.
+I used Python 3.9.1 to create this project.
 Use the terminal or command line to install the requirements.txt file.

 ```bash